contact us

 • Paul uses a hand mixer to beat the eggs and sugar in this recipe for 8 minutes!
 Dorie recommends the much faster method of using a stand mixer fitted with the paddle attachment - there’s a reason why I’m such a Dorie fan!

-• Crispy brownie edges are my favorite, true or false?
+• And lastly, crispy brownie edges are my favorite, true or false?
 True!

 adapted from Bake: My Best Ever Recipes for the Classics by Paul Hollywood